 You'll be responsible for 100% of your medical and prescription drug expenses until you meet your deductible in the Bronze, Bronze Plus, or Silver coverage level.
 An HSA is a great way to pay less for those out-of-pocket expenses because you're using tax-free money.
-Let's say you injure your knee playing basketball.
+Let's say you injure your knee.
 With a high deductible, you might worry about how you're going to afford the medical bills.
 Now imagine if you had already set aside money for expenses like these.
-That's where an HSA comes in handy!
-You could already have the money you need saved up.
+That's where an HSA comes in handy.
+You could already have saved the money you need.
 An HSA allows you to set aside tax-free money to pay for qualified health care expenses.
 This includes your medical, dental, and vision copays, deductibles, and coinsurance.
-If you want, you can elect to contribute after-tax dollars to your HSA through the bank.
-Your before-tax and after-tax contributions apply to the same annual limit.
 It's Tax-Free-And Yours To Keep!